maxh/highlights-scraper/README.md

 Scrape Kindle highlights from public Goodreads pages.

 ## Usage
-Find your URL by logging into Goodreads and clicking "Kindle Notes & Highlights" under "YOUR READING ACTIVITY" in the left panel.
+Find your Kindle highlights URL by logging into Goodreads and clicking "Kindle Notes & Highlights" under "YOUR READING ACTIVITY" in the left panel.
+Load the URL in an incognito window to ensure the highlights to expect to be public actually are.

 ```js
 import {scrapeHighlights} from "highlights-scraper";